kubernetes/website/docs/tutorials/stateful-application/run-stateful-application.md

 {% capture overview %}

-This page shows you how to run a single-instance stateful application in Kubernetes using a Persistent Volume and a Deployment object.
-The application we will use is MySQL.
+This page shows you how to run a single-instance stateful application in Kubernetes using a PersistentVolume and a Deployment.
+The application is MySQL.

 {% endcapture %}

 {% capture objectives %}

-* Create a Persistent Volume object referencing a disk in your environment.
+* Create a PersistentVolume referencing a disk in your environment.
 * Create a MySQL Deployment.
 * Expose MySQL to other pods in the cluster at a known DNS name.